-Brad Falchuk is the co-creator and executive producer of the critically-acclaimed FX limited series American Horror Story, as part of his overall deal with 20th Century Fox Television.
-He was also co-creator, executive producer, writer and director on FOX’s Scream Queens, FOX’s 9-1-1, FX’s Golden Globe®-nominated Pose and an executive producer on the Emmy®-winning limited series American Crime Story: The People v.
-O.J.
-Simpson.
-Most recently, Falchuk co-created FX’s new series Pose and served as an executive producer and writer.
+Brad Falchuk is the co-creator and executive producer of the critically-acclaimed FX limited series American Horror Story as part of his overall deal with 20th Century Fox Television.
+He was also co-creator, executive producer, writer and director on FOX’s Scream Queens, FOX’s 9-1-1, FX’s Golden Globe®-nominated Pose and an executive producer on the Emmy®-winning limited series American Crime Story.
+Most recently, Falchuk co-created Netflix’s upcoming series The Politician and will serve as an executive producer, writer and director.

-American Horror Story has received 88 Emmy nominations including four for Outstanding Miniseries.
+American Horror Story has received 95 Emmy nominations including four for Outstanding Miniseries.
 In 2018, American Horror Story: Cult received seven Emmy nominations.
-The hit series has also garnered five Golden Globe® nominations including two for Best Television Series (Drama).
-Jessica Lange won the 2012 Golden Globe for Best Supporting Actress in a Miniseries.
+The hit series has also garnered nine Golden Globe nominations including two for Best Television Series (Drama).

 Falchuk is one of the founding members of The Young Storytellers Foundation, a non-profit organization whose mission is to develop literacy through the art of storytelling.
 Serving more than 100 schools in Los Angeles, New York City and Denmark, The Young Storytellers Foundation facilitates self-expression in underprivileged fourth graders by mentoring them through the process of writing their own short screenplays and having those screenplays performed by famous actors.
 Falchuk currently sits on the National Advisory Board for the foundation.

 After a prolific decade at 20th Century Fox Television, Falchuk recently signed a multi-year overall deal with Netflix.
 He will develop, write, produce and direct new series for Netflix through his Brad Falchuk Teley-Vision banner.